trip to cambodia

 When WWII came up, pearling went down.
 Luggers stood dry beached.
 They were like skeletons of what had been.
 Bleached-white and streaked, the black-moldy canvas sails flapped with the gulls and gerygones in fading bel canto.
 The Eki's were interned for awhile at Hay, NSW.
 Neighbors called it The Birdcage.

 Then one day the Eki's abruptly moved away .
 You know how it is to relocate, leaving a place with memory still abiding there.
 It's like you abandoning something alive.
 It's torn out of you.
 You recover but one minute you're there and the next, here.
 They went to California.
 Might be the move had something to do with the father's attitude but it had started changing.
-He wouldn't talk much about the internment, held his children more with a grip.
+He wouldn't talk much about the internment, held his children more with a grip than embrace.

 The boy, Jack, became interested in things of the past and turned to make a living of it as a paleontologist after some schooling stateside at UC under a professor Bakker.
 Every so often, after his parents died, Jack would return to New South Wales from Los Angeles.
 Somehow, some way he would be drawn back, to that flat stretch of Highway 75 between Hay and One Tree, to the area where his parents were interned.
 He would take it very slow, keeping his eyes on the road in a borrowed wreck of a truck.
 A distance of 30 miles, forty klics.
 Traverse it over again to gain some clue to what bugged him.
 His parents had been interned here, but there was something else unnamed.
 Something he needed to solve, a truth to uncover, something he wasn't getting.
 It was always like this out on a dig.
 The teasing of the brain.
 The investigation of the clue left, the resolution to understanding.
 He had to know what the earth knew, what the soil said.